mikaelhadler/pocs/README.md

-## Rust Playground
+## Poc's Playground

-This repositorie is to register all rust book examples
+This repository registers all pocs.